How to do crypto taxes

 You won't pay taxes on certain crypto transactions, like buying or donating crypto.
 However, it's very important to use a crypto tax software like Koinly to track this for you, as some tax-free crypto transactions can 'look' like gains, and will thus be taxed.

 Koinly will spot tax free transactions like:

-- Give crypto as a gift (not the case in UK, Australia, Ireland)
+Give crypto as a gift (not the case in the UK, Australia, and Ireland)

 Download your crypto tax report